 Article III—Handicap Parking

-Convenient parking spaces designated for persons with disabilities are included in this guide.
 Handicap parking on Indiana State University property requires an ISU handicap permit.
-A state issued handicap plate or permit is acceptable if it is registered in the driver’s name and displayed with a valid ISU staff or student permit.
 The ISU handicap permit can be requested by the disabled person with medical documentation.
 This documentation must include an expiration date so it is possible to determine the length of time the permit will be needed.
-Short-term handicap parking permits are also available with medical documentation. *If you do not have current documentation on file, please contact the Parking Services office @ 812-237-8888.
+Short-term handicap parking permits are also available with medical documentation.
+If you do not have current documentation on file, please contact the Parking Services office at 812-237-8888.
 Under Indiana Code 5-16-9-5(b), any person who knowingly parks in a parking space reserved for a person with a physical disability while displaying a placard to which neither the person nor the person’s passenger is entitled commits a Class C infraction.

 Handicap spaces, fire and service vehicle zones, and unloading/loading zones (indicated by signs) will be strictly enforced at all times.
 Students with disabilities can learn about and arrange for auxiliary aids and services to meet their individual needs by contacting the Student Academic Services Center at 237-2300 in Gillum Hall.
 While ISU honors all valid handicap permits, staff and students are required to purchase a permit to park in the lots between 7:00 a.m.-5:00 p.m.

-2. Guest permits are available for individuals visiting campus for $3.00/day.
+Guest permits are available for individuals visiting campus for $3.00/day.
 A Guest Daily Permit will enable the individual to park in any surface lot (excluding metered, pay or specialty lots; i.e. Psychology Lot) for the day.
-Guests may also utilize the Parking Garage for $1.00/hour or $6.00/day.
-Short term parking is also available in the North Pay Lot (5th and Spruce), and the Pavilion Lot (7th and Larry Bird).
+Guests may also utilize the Parking Garage (750 Cherry Street) or the West Pay Lot (5th and Chestnut Street) for $1.00/hour or $6.00/day.
+Short term parking is also available in the North Pay Station lot (North entrance of Hulman Memorial Student Union) and the Pavilion Lot (7th and Larry Bird Streets).
 Students, faculty, and staff are not considered visitors and may not display a guest permit at any time.

 1. Enforcement of University traffic and parking regulations, which include state laws and city ordinances, is the responsibility of the Public Safety Department.
 ISU Police officers have the authority to halt vehicles, issue tickets for violations, remove vehicles improperly parked, enforce all regulations, and make arrests (Indiana Code 1971 20-12, ch.
 3.5).